yukulehe/gazpar2mqtt/README.md

 # MQTT publication topics

-Please note that only GRDF's **last values** are published in the MQTT broker following topics.
+Please note that only GRDF's **last values** are published in the MQTT broker in the topics bellow.

 Note : you can replace default topic prefix (*gazpar*) by another filling environnement variable **TOPIC**.